-68. Restrictions on Distributions
+64. Restrictions on Distributions

-- (1) A Company may only make a Distribution out of profits available for Distribution, which shall be its accumulated, realised profits, so far as not previously utilised by Distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made. - (2) A Public Company may only make a Distribution: - (a) if the amount of its net assets is not less than the aggregate of its share capital and Undistributable Reserves; and - (b) if, and to the extent that, the Distribution does not reduce the amount of those net assets to less than that aggregate. - (3) Whether a Distribution may be made by a Company without contravening this Article is determined by reference to the following items as stated in the relevant accounts: - (a) profits, losses, assets and liabilities; - (b) provisions of any kind; and - (c) share capital and reserves (including Undistributable Reserves). - (4) The relevant accounts are the Company's last annual accounts, except that: - (a) where the Distribution would be found to contravene this Article by reference to the Company's last annual accounts, it may be justified by reference to interim accounts; and - (b) where the Distribution is proposed to be declared during the Company's first accounting reference period, or before any accounts have been prepared in respect of that period, it may be justified by reference to initial accounts. - (5) Where the relevant accounts are: - (a) the Company's last annual accounts, such accounts shall be the accounts that were circulated to Shareholders pursuant to Article 128(4); - (b) interim accounts, such accounts shall be properly prepared so as to enable a reasonable judgment to be made as to the amounts of the items mentioned in Article 68(3);
+- (1) A Company may only make a Distribution out of profits available for Distribution, which shall be its accumulated, realised profits, so far as not previously utilised by Distribution or capitalisation, less its accumulated, realised losses, so far as not previously written off in a reduction or reorganisation of capital duly made. - (2) A Public Company may only make a Distribution: - (a) if the amount of its net assets is not less than the aggregate of its share capital and undistributable reserves; and - (b) if, and to the extent that, the Distribution does not reduce the amount of those net assets to less than that aggregate. - (3) Whether a Distribution may be made by a Company without contravening this Article is determined by reference to the following items as stated in the relevant accounts: - (a) profits, losses, assets and Liabilities; - (b) provisions of any kind; and - (c) share capital and reserves (including undistributable reserves). - (4) The relevant accounts are the Company's last annual accounts, except that: - (a) where the Distribution would be found to contravene this Article by reference to the Company's last annual accounts, it may be justified by reference to interim accounts; and - (b) where the Distribution is proposed to be declared during the Company's first accounting reference period, or before any accounts have been prepared in respect of that period, it may be justified by reference to initial accounts. - (5) Where the relevant accounts are: - (a) the Company's last annual accounts, such accounts shall be the accounts that were circulated to Shareholders pursuant to Article 124(4); - (b) interim accounts, such accounts shall be properly prepared so as to enable a reasonable judgment to be made as to the amounts of the items mentioned in Article 64(3);

-- (c) initial accounts, such accounts shall be properly prepared so as to enable a reasonable judgment to be made as to the amounts of the items mentioned in Article 68(3) and, if the Company is a Public Company, accompanied by a report from the Company's auditor stating whether, in its opinion, the accounts have been properly prepared. - (6) If any applicable requirement in Article 68(5) is not complied with, the accounts may not be relied on for the purposes of this Article and the Distribution is accordingly treated as a contravention of this Article. - (7) In this Article, "Distribution" means every description of Distribution of a Company's assets to its Shareholders, whether in cash or otherwise, except a Distribution by way of: - (a) an issue of bonus Shares; - (b) the redemption or purchase of any of the Company's own Shares out of share capital (including the proceeds of any fresh issue of Shares) or out of unrealised profits in accordance with this Law; - (c) the reduction of share capital either by: - (i) extinguishing or reducing the Liability of any of the Shareholders in respect of share capital not Paid Up; or by repaying any Paid Up share capital; and - (ii) a Distribution of assets to Shareholders of the Company on its winding up. - (8) In this Article "Undistributable Reserves" means, in respect of a Company: - (a) its share premium account; - (b) any capital redemption reserve; - (c) the amount by which its accumulated unrealised profits (so far as not previously utilised by capitalisation) exceeds its accumulated, unrealised losses (so far as not previously written off in a reduction or reorganisation of capital duly made); and - (d) any other reserve that the Company is prohibited from distributing by its Articles of Association or under any applicable Legislation. - (9) A Company which makes a Distribution in contravention of this Article is liable to a fine, as set out in Schedule 2.
+- (c) initial accounts, such accounts shall be properly prepared so as to enable a reasonable judgment to be made as to the amounts of the items mentioned in Article 64(3) and, if the Company is a Public Company, accompanied by a report from the Company's auditor stating whether, in its opinion, the accounts have been properly prepared. - (6) If any applicable requirement in Article 64(5) is not complied with, the accounts may not be relied on for the purposes of this Article and the Distribution is accordingly treated as a contravention of this Article. - (7) In this Article "undistributable reserves" means, in respect of a Company: - (a) its share premium account; - (b) any capital redemption reserve; - (c) the amount by which its accumulated unrealised profits (so far as not previously utilised by capitalisation) exceeds its accumulated, unrealised losses (so far as not previously written off in a reduction or reorganisation of capital duly made); and - (d) any other reserve that the Company is prohibited from distributing by its Articles of Association or under any applicable Legislation. - (8) A Company which makes a Distribution in contravention of this Article is liable to a fine, as set out in Schedule 2.

-69. Consequences of unlawful Distribution
+65. Consequences of unlawful Distribution

-Where a Distribution, or part of a Distribution, made by a Company to any of its Shareholders is made in contravention of Article 68 and, at the time of the Distribution, the Shareholder knows or has reasonable grounds for believing that it is so made, the Shareholder is liable to repay it, or that part of it, to the Company or, in the case of a Distribution made otherwise than in cash, to pay to the Company an amount equal to the value of the Distribution, or that part, at that time.
+Where a Distribution, or part of a Distribution, made by a Company to any of its Shareholders is made in contravention of Article 64 and, at the time of the Distribution, the Shareholder knows or has reasonable grounds for believing that it is so made, the Shareholder is liable to repay it, or that part of it, to the Company or, in the case of a Distribution made otherwise than in cash, to pay to the Company an amount equal to the value of the Distribution, or that part, at that time.